Audience Navigation

 How are mentors and mentees paired?

 We believe in creating an alumni mentorship network, so while you will be paired as a mentor and mentee, by joining this program you have access to the entire network.
 A mentor may be paired with a student who may not match with your academic training or work career expertise.
-However, general mentoring on what it’s like to work ‘in the real world’ is just as, if not more, valuable to students who have not had these experiences.
+However, general mentoring on navigating life after college is just as valuable.

 How do I "mentor"?